coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 ### Javascript

-Always put Javascript (and CSS styles) in *separate* files, do not embed them in the HTML.
-That way we can use CSP entries that harden the program against security attacks.

-There is a small amount of application-specific Javascript.
+There is a small amount of application-specific client-side Javascript;
+by convention custom client-side Javascript is in "app/assets/javascripts/".

 This is written in Javascript, not CoffeeScript;
 it's only a small amount of Javascript, so the advantages of CoffeeScript aren't obvious, and far more people know basic Javascript than CoffeeScript.
-For Javascript we are using the
+Our Javascript coding style is based on the
 [Node.js style guide](https://github.com/felixge/node-style-guide).
-Please ensure changes pass JSCS (Javascript style checker) using the Node.js format.
+In particular, we use
+2-space indents, terminating semicolons, camelCase, required braces, and '===' (never '==') for string comparison,
+These coding style rules are checked by ESLint
+(see .eslintrc for the rule list).

+Always put Javascript (and CSS styles) in *separate* files, do not embed Javascript in the HTML.
+That way we can use CSP entries that harden the program against security attacks.

 If you edit the Javascript, beware of ready events.
 Rails' turbolinks gem claims that it